crosscompute/missions/20220115-1830 Analytics Automation Framework 0.9.1.md

     _ Option 1: Load variables in order
     Option 2: Load backwards and only use folder and reference if missing

+## Wednesday 20220209-2130 - 20220209-2145: 15 minutes

+It is not for the view to decide whether the data is asynchronous.
+The data may or may not be asynchronous and the view will need to decide how to handle it.

 # Schedule

     Use reference for default values if defined